Wittyirdab/java-api-best-practices/README.md

 As most Java projects are based on Maven or Gradle, generating JavaDocs for a project is typically as simple as running `mvn javadoc:javadoc` or `gradle javadoc`, respectively.
 Getting into the habit of generating this documentation (especially with settings configured to fail on any error or warning) on a regular basis ensures that we are always able to spot API issues early, and remind ourselves of areas of our API that need more JavaDoc content to be written.

+### JavaDoc for Behavioral Contracts

+One underutilised aspect of JavaDoc is to use it to specify behavioral contracts.
+An example of a behavioral contract is the `Arrays.sort()` method, which guarantees it is 'stable' (that is, equal elements are not reordered).
+There is no way to easily specify this guarantee as part of the API itself (aside from making our API unwieldy, e.g. `Arrays.stableSort()`), but JavaDoc is an ideal location for this.

+However, if we add behavioral contracts as part of our API, this then becomes as much a part of our API as the API itself.
+We can not change this behavioral contract with the same level of consideration, as it will potentially cause downstream issues for your users.

 ### JavaDoc Tags

 JavaDoc ships with a [number of tags](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html#CHDJFCCC) such as `@link`, `@param`, and `@return`, which provide more context to the JavaDoc tooling, and which therefore enables a richer experience when HTML output is generated.
 It is extremely useful when writing JavaDoc content to keep these in the back of your mind, to ensure that they are all used when relevant.
 To understand when to use each of these tags, refer to the ['Tag Comments` section](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html#CHDJFCCC) of the Java Platform, Standard Edition Tools Reference documentation.